jameshfisher/jameshfisher.com/_posts/2020-04-26-jim-scoring-a-probabilistic-pub-quiz-for-nerds.md

 Try it out in your next family quiz over Zoom.
 But in the mean time,
 I'll leave you to test your confidence on this 10-question quiz.
-Post your final score on Twitter or Hacker News:
+Post your final score on Twitter:

 <div id="end_quiz">
 </div>